 U.S. Assistance to the Republic of Korea

+The United States provides no development assistance to the ROK.
 The United States provides no development assistance to the ROK The ROK, a recipient of U.S. assistance in the years after the Korean War, is a development aid donor today.

 Bilateral Economic Relations